-At the end of each LEAP journey plan to state where each child started and finished their LEAPs journey for that topic and what their next steps are plus any other relevant comments for the child's journey.
-This must then be given to the maths lead.
-This planning alongside judgements from class work will be used to inform the teacher of whether the child has grasped the concept and consequently used to fill in the schools tracking system [insight tracker].
+At the end of each journey planning alongside judgements from class work will be used to inform the teacher of whether the child has grasped the concept and consequently used to fill in the schools tracking system [insight tracker].
+Children will also complete termly NFER maths tests to ensure they are comfortable in this type of questioning and also to inform teachers overall judgements on insight.